 When it comes to the ROCO Option, national research is on our side!
 Students who apply to college without submitting their standardized test scores succeed in higher education at the same rates, or slightly better, than those who submit them.

-Students who elect not to submit their standardized test scores also graduate from college in four years at the same rate, or slightly better, than those students who submit their them.*
+Students who elect not to submit their standardized test scores also graduate from college in four years at the same rate, or slightly better, than those students who submit them.*